-- To obtain errors on metric data (bonded or not) click the View button and expand the Geometry tab by clicking on it.
+- 1. To obtain errors on metric data (bonded or not) click the View button and expand the Geometry tab by clicking on it.
 Click the link for "Refine and save esd info."
 A refinement will run.
 Then select any two, three, or four atoms and click the link for "Distance and Angles with esd (of selection) the corresponding metric data will appear in the text part of the Graphics Window. - 2.
-Note: This method inserts the "MORE -3" command in your ins file, which is incompatible with "WPDB".
-Make sure you remove the "WPDB" command before clicking the "Refine and save esd info" link. - 3.
-Click the notepad icon under the top of the Main GUI Panel to bring up the Olex2 log.
+Click the notepad icon at the top of the Main GUI Panel to bring up the Olex2 log.
 This will contain all of the text output from the current Olex2 session.
 You can cut and paste the metric data you wish to keep and save it to a new text document for later use.